Four Principles for Physically Interpretable World Models: Future Research Directions

-\textbf{E. Integrating World Models into Classical Autonomy.} Physically meaningful states enable high-performance components of world models to serve as state estimators, trajectory predictors, and models for verification~\cite{mao_towards_2024}.
-These capabilities allow combinations between two previously incompatible first-principles and end-to-end learning.
-We intend to enhance classic autonomy tasks with world-model components to improve their performance while preserving their reliability and verifiability.
+\textbf{E. Integrating World Models into Classical Autonomy.} Physically meaningful states enable high-performance components of world models to serve as state estimators, trajectory predictors, and verification models~\cite[]{mao_towards_2024}.
+This allows combining the previously incompatible first-principles and end-to-end learning models.
+We intend to improve the performance of classic autonomy tasks with world-model components while preserving their reliability and verifiability.

 \acks{ The authors thank Vedansh Maheshwari, Mrinall Umasudhan, Rohith Reddy Nama, Sukanth Sundaran, and Liam Cade McGlothlin for their experiments with neural representations.
 This research is supported in part by the NSF Grant CCF-2403616.
 Any opinions, findings, conclusions, or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation (NSF) or the United States Government. }